Michael-yunfei/academic-kickstart/content/post/showmethewayout.md

 <br>
 I could not go back home without any fame in my name<br>
 <br>
-But how could I sell my soul in the market without trade-off<br>
+But how could I sell my soul in the market without any trade-off<br>
 <br>
 Lord you set me up by losing my mind<br>
 <br>